• Home

 Rainbow sprinkles

 I made up an easy-peasy version of rainbow sprinkles that my boys eat without fuss (most of the time!)
-It’s a combination of dried berries and fruits – namely blueberries, raspberries, and strawberries, with dry mango, dry apple slices, and chia seeds.
+It combines dried berries and fruits – namely blueberries, raspberries, and strawberries, with dry mango, dry apple slices, and chia seeds.

 Leave to cool and pop in an airtight container.
 These healthy rainbow sprinkles last for a few weeks.

-Avoid at all costs the little supermarket sprinkles you find in the baking aisle.
+Avoid the little supermarket sprinkles you find in the baking aisle at all costs.
 They’re just pure sugar!
 Which is not good at 7 am (again, speaking from experience).

 You can use rainbow sprinkles (the healthy version) on porridge, cereals, and pancakes – whatever way they get eaten is good!